 8. Stroll the Art Deco Historic District

 The Art Deco District is located between 5th Street and 23rd Street, along Ocean Drive, Collins Avenue, and Washington Avenue.
 It has been a popular vacation destination since the 1930s.
 One glimpse down the picturesque street will give you flashbacks to a century ago.
-It’s also where Gianni Versace lived and was subsequently assassinated by Andrew Cunanan in 1997.
+It’s also where Gianni Versace lived and was assassinated by Andrew Cunanan in 1997.

 In the classic, lively Art Deco style, this district can only be described as the perfect mix between historical and retro.
 Buildings in the district usually have exotic flower motifs, geometric finds, and porthole windows.
 The pastel buildings are decorated with chrome accents, glass blocks, shiny curves, and terrazzo floors, making the entire area swoon-worthy.